Junior MasterChef Pinoy Edition

-Junior MasterChef Pinoy Edition was a Philippine competitive cooking game show broadcast by ABS-CBN.
+Junior MasterChef Pinoy Edition is a Philippine competitive cooking game show broadcast by ABS-CBN.
 The show is based from the British television show Junior MasterChef, in turn was a spin-off based on MasterChef, featuring Filipino contestants aged 8 to 12.
 It aired on the network's Yes Weekend line up from August 27, 2011 to February 18, 2012, replacing The Price Is Right and was replaced by the fourth season of Kapamilya, Deal or No Deal and Sarah G. Live.

 Judy Ann Santos-Agoncillo presented the show, while professional Filipino chefs Fern Aracama, Rolando Laudico, and JP Anglo judged the contestants.

-On September 24, ABS-CBN announced the show's new time slot on Sundays starting on October 2, 2011.
+On September 24, ABS-CBN announced the show would move to a new time slot on Sundays starting on October 2, 2011.

 The show ended on February 18, 2012 with Kyle Imao as the winner.

 Primer

 The pre-series primer entitled The Appetizer aired on 20 August 2011.
 It featured the basic format of the show, while being introduced by the presenter and chef judges.
 Viewers also got to take an eyewitness look at the auditions, and the narrow down to the Top 60.